 Stephanie's paintings, films and photography have been exhibited internationally & she has been invited to several international exhibitions over the years.
 In addition, Stephanie has been awarded scholarships, artist residencies, published several times for her international photography, booked as both an instructor, G20 YEA delegate, policy lead and public speaker.
-She has also obtained several international awards for her humanitarian work and her use of innovation and artistry to create social impact.
+She has also obtained several international awards for her humanitarian work as well as her use of innovation and artistry to create social impact.

 To view her CV click here.